LonoCloud/lein-voom/README.md

 [Not yet implemented]

-One use case not yet addressed is when you are ready to use newer version of your dependencies.
-You can of course do this manually by checking your git repos and constructing the appropriate git-version string by hand, and editing your `project.clj` appropriately.
+One use case not yet addressed is when you are ready to use newer versions of your dependencies.
+You can, of course, do this manually by checking your git repos and constructing the appropriate git-version string by hand, and editing your `project.clj` appropriately.
 This may even be the best approach when using official release versions of